bluesky/bluesky/doc/source/custom-plans.rst

 The full list of built-in commands is covered systematically :ref:`elsewhere <commands>`.
-Below, we build up a collection of example scans demonstrating a variety of use cases.
+Below, we build up a collection of example plans demonstrating a variety of use cases.

 Simplest Scan